sikaeducation/curriculum/courses/201/standards/build-websites/topics/css-syntax/README.md

-## Why?
+# CSS: Syntax

 Unstyled pages look like undifferentiated research white papers.
 It's difficult to find what you're looking for, and it's difficult to tell one site from another.

-## Example

 If you don't style your pages, they actually don't look terrible:

 (example)